 Under the Wetterling Act, sex offender registration information was only available to law enforcement authorities.
 Public access to the registry was prohibited unless releasing information about a registrant became a matter of public safety.
 Federal Megan’s Law changed this provision in an effort to strengthen sex offender registration programs.

-Community notification made the release of relevant information about nearby registrants to the community compulsory.
+Community notification required the release of relevant information about nearby registrants to the community.
 Megan’s Law permitted states wide latitude in deciding who should be notified about nearby registrants, under what circumstances, and about which registrants.
 The public was allowed to view a registrant’s information, primarily through an online database provided by the state police department of the registrant’s current state of residence.
 Other means of notification, like community meetings, newspaper announcements, and toll-free numbers, were also provided.

 The same penalties outlined in the Wetterling Act apply to Megan’s Law.